-We have held three very successful distributions in 2017: March 25, April 1 and August 5.
+We held five very successful distributions in 2017: March 25, April 1, August 5, December 2 and December 17.
 These follow on four distribution events held in the second half of 2016.

 It is always fun meeting all the kids and watching their faces light up when we present them with their new tablets and Wow Pouches!

 We want to thank the following contributors to our Wow Pouches: Cincinnati Nature Center, Clermont County Family YMCA, Scene 75, patrons of the Clermont County Public Library, State Farm agents Alyson Taylor and Letitia Ferguson, Success By Six and CCPL.

 We are in the process of developing our plans for 2018.